elennick/retry4j/README.md

       //the call threw an unexpected exception that was not specified to retry on }

-Or even more simple using one of the predefined config options and not checking exceptions:
+Or more simple using one of the predefined config options and not checking exceptions:

     Callable<Object> callable = () -> {
         //code that you want to retry